node-class-may-2023/ComIT_Node/nodejs.md

 * In the first example we set 200 as status code and send a JavaScript object as JSON as response
 * On the error call we want to send an error status back so we set 500 to let the user know that there's a server error
-* Also, we can hande 404 routes the following way:
+* Also, we can handle 404 routes the following way:

 **Example:**
 ```js